MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -DisableBackToClassic

-Enable or disable the link "Return to classic SharePoint", on modern SharePoint list and library pages.
+Enables or disables the link "Return to classic SharePoint" on modern SharePoint list and library pages.

 ```yaml
 Type: Boolean